About

 We run a family home in Rukungiri and a transition home in Kampala, supporting children and young people as they live in safety, gain an education and prepare for adulthood.
 We run eleven other community-based initiatives alongside our residential care, designed to tackle the cycle of children at risk.
 These initiatives include:

 Biojemmss purchased a 6.9-acre piece of land in Kanyinya.
 Our long-term goal is to relocate all our initiatives to this land, transforming it into our headquarters with offices and facilities to deliver all our programmes.
-Currently, we have started agricultural projects and a water project.
-We are also planning to build a community centre and toilets, with longer-term plans to construct a residential house.
+Currently, we have started agricultural projects, a water project and outside toilets.
+We are also planning to build a community centre, with longer-term plans to construct a residential house.

 What sort of children do you work with?